manukgr/TestVagrant/README.md

         ├── requirement.txt

 ## TODO
-1. Add support for other browsers : Done
-2. Add command line arguments support: Done
-3. Add Dynamic locators support
+1. Add Dynamic locators support
-4. More tests
+2. More tests
-5. Autorun on Circle CI : Done
-6. Using python magic methods
+3. Using python magic methods
-7. Add allure report with screenshots and steps
+4. Add allure report with screenshots and steps